nalathethird/FckMip-Maps/README.md

 1. Detecting image file types through their file signatures
 2. Setting the `generateMipMaps` parameter to false during the import process
-3. Preserving all other import functionality - Creating a Steam Screenshot/Pixel Art/Sprite/360 Photo/Stereo Photo/LUT etc.
+3. Preserving all other import functionality - Creating a Steam Screenshot/Pixel Art/Sprite/360 Photo/Stereo Photo/LUT/Raw etc.

 This allows you to:
-- Save memory by not generating mipmaps for images that are Temporary Images - not meant for saving
+- Save memory by not generating mipmaps for images that are Temporary Images that are not meant for saving in World/Avatars/Spawnables
-- Still enable mipmaps manually after import in case you forgot to turn off the mod
+- Still allows users to enable mipmaps manually after import in case you forgot to turn off the mod - In the Static2D Component

-## Author
+## Credits

 Created by Zeia Nala

+## Other Credits

+Based on the approach from [DefaultToAnisotropic](https://github.com/Toxic-Cookie/DefaultToAnisotropic) by Toxic-Cookie.

+Special thanks to them for the code pattern to patch MipMaps on Import!